Ben Adams

-Benjamin “Ben” Edward Stephen Adams (born 22 November 1981) is a British singer and songwriter from Ascot, England.
+Benjamin Skjoldnes Adams (born 22 November 1981) is a British singer and songwriter from Ascot, England.
 He represented Norway in the Eurovision Song Contest 2022 along with Gaute Ormåsen as a part of pop band Subwoolfer.
-He is also known as a member of the British-Norwegian boy band A1.
+He is also known as the lead singer of the British-Norwegian boy band A1.

 Early life

 Born in Ascot, Adams attended Westminster Under School, where he became head chorister of the school choir.
 He later attended Bedales School, leaving aged 16, after completing his GCSEs, to join Charterhouse School.

 Career

 A1 (1998–2002 and 2009–present)

-Adams was a member of four-piece boyband a1, who won a BRIT Award in 2001 for Best Newcomer and had two number one singles on the UK Singles Chart, "Take On Me" (the chart-topping song that was originally made famous by and written by the Norwegian band a-ha) and "Same Old Brand New You", before separating in 2002.
+Adams was a member of four-piece boyband a1, who won a Brit Award in 2001 for Best Newcomer and had two number one singles on the UK singles chart, "Take On Me" (the chart-topping song that was originally made famous by and written by the Norwegian band a-ha) and "Same Old Brand New You", before separating in 2002.
 Whilst in the boyband, Adams also scooped a Smash Hits Poll Winners Party Award for Most Fanciable Male in 2001.
+Ben was also gunged during the Gunge Day episode of Live and Kicking in 2000.

 It was announced in 2009 that a1 were to reform to compete to represent Norway in the 2010 Eurovision Song Contest.

 a1 then re-signed with Universal Music Group and recorded another two studio albums "Waiting For Daylight" and "Rediscovered", which Adams co-wrote and produced.
 In 2013, a1 participated in The Big Reunion.
 In 2018, the band celebrated their 20th anniversary with an international tour.